Outlander Season 8 Episode 4 Review: “Muskets, Liberty, and Sauerkraut” Works, But The Season Still Wobbles

 That is where I land on “Muskets, Liberty, and Sauerkraut.”

-I do not think this is a bad episode.
-I think it has too many good things in it for that.
 Fergus’s emotional truth works.
 Buck is a joy.
 Lord John is excellent.
 Claire and Fanny still have a thread worth following.
+Cunningham finally starts to become the threat the season has been promising.
 Even Percy, slippery little weasel that he is, adds some juice because I do think the show wants us wondering how much of this is true and how much is agenda.

 But I also cannot shake the feeling that the season is still preserving lanes instead of collapsing them into something more urgent.

 Halfway through the final season, I want the story to be turning harder than this.
 I want the choices to cut deeper.
 I want the Faith thread to stop hovering and start burning.
-I want the season to stop politely setting pieces in place and finally commit to a major shift.

 Because Episode 4 gives us a lot to talk about.